-It’s also a great place to get some beautiful close-up and macro shots of nature.
+It’s also a great place to get some beautiful close-ups and macro shots of nature.
 An afternoon here is never a bad idea.

 Location: Jezero Jarun, 10110, Zagreb, Croatia

-Zagreb’s first public park is actually one of the first public parks in Europe.
-Maksimir lake is a popular Zagreb photography location, and there are turtles living at the lake that you can see if you get lucky.
+Zagreb’s first public park is one of the first public parks in Europe.
+Maksimir lake is a popular Zagreb photography location, and turtles are living at the lake that you can see if you get lucky.
 Of course, this beautiful lakeside pavilion is over-the-top charming.

 Come here for the ‘gram, but stay for the dogs.
 The Maksimir dog park is frequented by some of the smallest and cutest Zagrebians.